TheAlistairRoss/AzureMonitor/DeployLogicAppApiConnectionAndWorkbook/readme.md

 ## Prerequisites

-1. Azure AD App Registration with a Client Secret https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app
+1. Azure AD App registration with a Client Secret https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app

 2. Azure Key Vault

-    - This will require
+    - This will require two Secrets stored within
+        - One for the apiConnectionSecret.
+This is the Azure AD App registration secret from step 1
+        - A random string from the logicAppLookupSecretName
+    - Ensure the account deploying this template has permissions to read the secret values.

 3. A Resource group to deploy the resources to.
-Does not have to be the same as the Key Vault
+This does not have to be the same as the Key Vault

 ## Deploy